etothemanders/GoingPostal/README.md

 ### Plan for today:
 1. Write pre-processing function to strip out unpaired XML tags
+2. Parse out all activities that have a location
+2. Create my_shipments route and template to render
+3. Add a Google map to the template

 ### Blockers:
 1. None right now